 We love (and encourage) our parents/guardians/grandparents etc to stay during classes and watch what the children learn.
 We feel that this supports the students, and makes them feel more relaxed in this environment.
 And besides, it may encourage you to join in!

 RDA Kids Dance Club will run to Queensland school terms.
-There will be 2 classes on a Thursday afternoon at our Forest Lake Location, The Forest Lake Community Hall, 60 College Avenue, Forest Lake:
+There will be 3 classes on a Thursday afternoon at our Forest Lake Location, The Forest Lake Community Hall, 60 College Avenue, Forest Lake: